Data and analytics

 You can export the feedback as a CSV file.
 The CSV will show more information (eg browsers used) in separate columns, to make it easier to filter and sort.

 You can filter by Whitehall pages.
 Add “&path=/government” to the end of the URL in your browser.
-This filter won’t show detailed guides.
+This filter will not show detailed guides.

 The ‘Referrer’ column shows where the user came from before they arrived on the page where they left feedback.